What is a VPN tunnel? The basics of online encryption

 So, is a VPN a tunnel?
 Not exactly, but a tunnel is a crucial part of a VPN.
 Let’s break them down:

-• VPN Server: This is a specific physical or virtual computer, owned and operated by the VPN provider, that your VPN client connects to.
-The VPN server is responsible for authenticating your connection, decrypting your outgoing data, sending it to the internet, receiving responses, encrypting those responses, and sending them back to you through the VPN tunnel.
+This is a specific physical or virtual computer, owned and operated by the VPN provider, that your VPN client connects to.
+The VPN server authenticates your connection, decrypts your data, and sends it to the internet.
+It then receives, encrypts, and sends responses back to you through the tunnel.
 It acts as the gateway and a crucial intermediary.

 To make it even clearer with an example: Imagine a private, high-speed railway system built just for you.

-• The VPN service is the entire railway company, including the trains, the tracks, the stations, the staff, and the schedules.
+• Using an analogy, the service itself is like an entire railway company, including the trains, tracks, stations, staff, and schedules.

 • The VPN server is like a specific train station.
 You go to this station to start your secure journey.

-• The VPN tunnel is the actual secure, protected railway track between your starting point (your device, via the station) and the next station (the VPN server), or between two stations if the server is relaying your data.
+• The VPN tunnel is like a secure, protected railway track.
+It connects your device to the VPN server or connects two servers if data is being relayed.
 Your data travels safely on this exclusive track.

 Here’s a quick comparison to highlight the differences: